shivmahobia/shivmahobia/INSTRUCTIONS.md

  4. On line 1, rename `page_id` url param to `<your-username>.<your-username>`
  5. On line 5, rename `lines` url param to whatever you`d like
  6. Customize lines 9-23 to fit your description
- 7. Customize your Socials section (25-35)
+ 7. Customize your Socials section (25-32)
- 8. Customize your Tools section (41-46)
+ 8. Customize your Tools section (41-42)
- 9. On line 54, change `/salesp07/salesp07/` to `/<your-username>/<your-username>/`.
+ 9. On line 51, change `/shivmahobia/shivmahobia/` to `/<your-username>/<your-username>/`.
 This will make sure that you're fetching your snake contributions svg and not mine.
- 10. In your stats section, rename `https://github-readme-salesp07.vercel.app` to `https://github-readme-stats.vercel.app`.
-The first one is my private instance of the repo, and I use it so my private contributions are taken into account as well.
-Hosting your private instance of github-readme-stats on Vercel is quite a simple process; if you're interested, click [here](https://github.com/salesp07/github-readme-stats#deploy-on-your-own).
- 11. Customize your footer typing animation (line 79)
+ 10. Customize your footer typing animation (line 70)
- 12. You're good to go!
+ 11. You're good to go!
 Make sure to leave a ⭐ if you like this repo!